-Besides a container, you will also need an aeration screen, some type of support for the screen, such as PVC pipe, a fill tube and a mulch cover.
+Besides a container, you will also need an aeration screen, some type of support for the screen, such as PVC pipe, a fill tube, and a mulch cover.

-The container is divided into two sections separated by a screen: the soil chamber and water reservoir.
+The container is divided into two sections separated by a screen: the soil chamber and the water reservoir.
 Drill a hole through the container just below the screen to allow excess water to drain and avoid flooding the container.
 The purpose of the screen is to hold the soil above the water so oxygen is available to the roots.
 The screen can be made from another tub cut in half, plexiglass, a plastic cutting board, vinyl window screens, again the list goes on.
 Try to repurpose something lying around the house.
 After all, this is called an “earth” box.

 The screen is drilled through with holes to allow moisture to wick up to the roots.
-You will also need some type of support for the screen and, again, use your imagination and repurpose household items such as kid’s sand pails, plastic paint tubs, baby wipe containers, etc. The taller the supports, the larger the water reservoir and the longer you can go between watering.
+You will also need some type of support for the screen and, again, use your imagination and repurpose household items such as kid’s sand pails, plastic paint tubs, baby wipe containers, etc. The taller the supports, the larger the water reservoir, and the longer you can go between watering.
 Attach the supports to the screen using nylon wire ties.

 Additionally, a tube (usually a PVC pipe) wrapped with landscape fabric can be used for aeration instead of the screen.
 The fabric will keep the potting media from clogging the pipe.
 Simply wrap it around the pipe and hot glue it on.
-A screen is still put in place, but its purpose is to keep the soil in place and allow for wicking of moisture by the plants roots.
+A screen is still put in place, but its purpose is to keep the soil in place and allow for the wicking of moisture by the plant’s roots.

 You will also need a mulch cover, which aids in moisture retention and protects the fertilizer band from getting sodden – which will add too much food to the soil and burn the roots.
 A mulch cover can be made from heavy plastic bags cut to fit.